Red Clover, Red Clover, Let Good Health Come Over

 2 part Olive Leaf (Herbal antibiotics, immune booster)

-1 part of each Pau D’Arco Bark, Cats Claw Bark
+1 part of each Pau D’Arco Bark, Cats Claw Bark (fungus fighter and yeast killer)

-½ part of each Dandelion Root, Burdock Root, Butcher Broom root (blood purifiers,)
+½ part of each Dandelion Root, Burdock Root, Butcher Broom root (blood purifiers)

-½ part Echinacea Root (immune booster, fights infection,)
+½ part Echinacea Root (immune booster, fights infection)

-1 part Nettle leaf (highly nutritious, builds blood)
+1 part Nettle Leaf (highly nutritious, builds blood)

 Fill a clean glass jar with 2/3 of herb mix, maybe a little more.
 Fill jar with 90 proof rum or whiskey, screw lid on, label including all the herbs.
 The alcohol will break down the herbal properties in about 3 weeks.
-Shake once a day to help keep all the herb loose.
+Shake once a day to help keep all the herbs loose.
 After 3 or 4 weeks strain herbs off and throw away.
 Honey can be added to liquid tincture to make it more palatable.
 Keep tincture in a place out of sun and not too warm.
 Cabinet works great!

 Bulk Herb Store sells books, herbs, heirloom seeds, and premixed herbal tinctures.
 To learn more about herbs and how to use them, go to BulkHerbStore.com

 Write to us at Bulk Herb Store, 26 West 6th Ave.
-Lobelville, TN 37097 or call toll free: 1-877-278-4257.
+Lobelville, TN 37097 or call toll-free: 1-877-278-4257.

 For NGJ readers: Get 10% OFF entire BulkHerbStore.com purchase June 15-July-15, 2009!
 Use promotional code Herb09